paragonie/halite/doc/Classes/Util.md

 > `public static` hkdfBlake2b(`string $ikm`, `int $length`, `string $info = ''`, `string $salt = null`): `int`

-This is a variant of HKDF (RFC 5869).
+This is a variant of HKDF-HMAC (RFC 5869).
 Instead of HMAC, it uses a keyed hash function (BLAKE2b) for key splitting.

 ### `safeStrlen()`